 Old Oaken Bucket Pond was the site of a rare local battle during King Philip’s War.
-The Wampanoag and Massachusett tribes had been living in the area for centuries when the European colonists first came to the South Shore in the 1620s, the area’s Native American tribes had been nearly decimated by smallpox.
-However by the 1670s, the aboriginal population had rebounded.
+The Wampanoag and Massachusett tribes had been living in the area for centuries when the European colonists first arrived in the 1620s.
+While their numbers were low, due to a recent plague of smallpox, by the 1670s, the aboriginal population had rebounded.
 Noting that the colonists were trying to drive them away, Chief Metacomet of the Wampanoag, aka King Philip, began uniting area tribes to fight back.

 A Colonial army was assembled –1,000 militia men, including 27 from Scituate.
 Led by Governor Josiah Winslow and General James Cudworth, they attacked the Narragansetts in November 1675, burning villages throughout Rhode Island.
 The native tribes retaliated by setting fire to Providence, among others.
 More than half of New England’s towns were attacked.
 Twelve towns in the Plymouth and Rhode Island colonies were destroyed, with many more damaged.
 Because of the war, the colonial economy was nearly ruined, and one tenth of the men eligible for military service (age 16-60) were killed.
 Ultimately the colonists prevailed, and the Wampanoag and Narragansett tribes were nearly destroyed.

 Here’s how it played out locally: King Philip had made raids on Weymouth, Middleborough, and Bridgewater.
 Because of this, in Scituate, a watch with “fixed armes and suitable ammunition” had been set up by the youths and older men who remained in town.
 On May 19, 1676, a band of Narragansetts and Nipmucks began an attack in Hingham, burning five houses.
 They proceeded the next day into Hanover, Norwell and Scituate, destroying 13 houses, a sawmill, and probably ten barns.

-The battle culminated at the fort by the Stockbridge Mill at Greenbush in Scituate.
+The battle culminated at the fort by the Stockbridge Grist Mill at Greenbush in Scituate.
 The stockade faced the road and was protected from behind by Old Oaken Bucket Pond.
 The fight lasted all day.
 Cornet Robert Stetson (age 64 at the time) and Isaac Chittenden, who was later killed in the fight, led the colonial force, and ultimately succeeded in fending off the attackers.